michellemcone/acs-engine/docs/kubernetes/windows.md

 Now that we have the Azure CLI configured and a SSH key generated, it's time to create a resource group to hold the deployment.

-ACS-Engine and Kubernetes also need access to deploy resources inside that resource group to build the cluster, as well as configure more resources such as Azure Load Balancers once the cluster is running.
+AKS Engine and Kubernetes also need access to deploy resources inside that resource group to build the cluster, as well as configure more resources such as Azure Load Balancers once the cluster is running.
 This is done using an Azure Service Principal.
 It's safest to create one with access just to the resource group so that once your deployment is deleted, the service principal can't be used to make other changes in your subscription.

 #### Create a Resource Group and Service Principal (Windows)